 Lyft and other ride-share companies have similar rules that are put in place for passenger safety.

 Who’s to Blame?

-Liability for Uber drivers and the Uber company is somewhat complicated.
+Uber drivers and the Uber company have a somewhat complicated liability.
 Generally speaking, an Uber driver is an independent contractor, and as such, carries his or her own insurance.
 However, if a driver’s app is on and they’re at fault, then yes you may be able to sue them.
 If you can sue Uber directly, then they have 1 million in coverage.
-Sounds straight forward, right?
+Sounds straightforward, right?
 This is actually where it gets complicated.
-According to Florida rideshare accident attorney if the driver is at fault, then there are three sources of insurance that apply during different circumstances.
+According to a Florida rideshare accident attorney if the driver is at fault, then there are three sources of insurance that apply during different circumstances.

-- If the driver is on a run with a passenger then Uber’s $1 million policy will be used to cover all damages.
+- If the driver is on a run with a passenger then Uber’s $1 million policy will cover all damages.

 Do I need an Accident Attorney if I’m in an Uber Crash?

-If you were seriously injured in any car wreck you should definitely schedule a free consultation with an auto accident attorney.
+If you sustain serious injury in any car wreck you should definitely schedule a free consultation with an auto accident attorney.

-You don’t need an attorney every time you are injured so long as the insurance company does the right thing.
-However, when it comes to complicated insurance liability issues, you will very likely need an attorney that knows the law and is experienced handling ride-sharing claims.
+You don’t need an attorney for every injury so long as the insurance company does the right thing.
+However, when it comes to complicated insurance liability issues, you will very likely need an attorney.
+More importantly, the attorney should know the law and have experience handling ride-sharing claims.

 In the event a loved one was killed, be sure to speak with an attorney about wrongful death claims.

-If you were involved in an Uber crash in the Tampa area call us today.
+If you were involved in an Uber crash in the Tampa area call the personal injury team at RHINO Lawyers today.